syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Specifies a short hint that describes the expected value of the DropDownList control.
+Specifies a small hint that describes the expected value of the DropDownList control.

 Default Value: